dhunton/DSC650/docs/lessons/12-week/week03.md

 #### b.
 Avro

-Create an Avro schema in the `schemas/routes.avsc` file to describe a route and validate the data in `routes.jsonl.gz`.
-Use [Avro's Python library][avro-getting-started] or [fastavro][fastavro] library to create `results/routes.avro` with the schema you created.
-Do not use any compression on the output at this stage.
+Use the [fastavro][fastavro] library to create `results/routes.avro` with the schema provided.

 #### c.
 Parquet

-Create a Parquet dataset in `results/routes.parquet` using [Apache Arrow][apache-arrow] and [Pandas][pandas-parquet].
-Do not use any compression on the output at this stage.
+Create a Parquet dataset in `results/routes.parquet` using [Apache Arrow][apache-arrow].

 #### d.
 Protocol Buffers

-Define a [Protocol Buffers message format][proto-language-guide] in `schemas/routes.proto`.
-Using the [Protocol Buffers Python tutorial][python-pb-tutorial] as a guide, compile the `routes.proto` into Python classes.
-Output the generated code into `dsc650/assignment/assignment03/routes_pb2.py`.
-Use this generated code to create `results/routes.pb` using Protocol Buffers.
-Do not use any compression on the output at this stage.
+Using the generated code found in `dsc650/assignment/assignment03/routes_pb2.py` create `results/routes.pb` using Protocol Buffers.

 #### e.
 Output Sizes

 Compare the output sizes of the different formats.
 Populate the results in `results/comparison.csv`.
+Compare compressed and uncompressed sizes if possible.

 ### Assignment 3.2